Presidential penis portrait riles S.Africa's ANC

 Other works include a Soviet-style poster reading: "The Kleptocrats" and "We demand Chivas, BMW's and Bribes".

-The images play to concerns raised by international investors and the ANC's governing partner, labor federation COSATU, which has said South Africa is becoming a "predator state" for sale to the highest bidder.
+The images play to concerns raised by international investors and the ANC's governing partner, labour federation COSATU, which has said South Africa is becoming a "predator state" for sale to the highest bidder.

 "We are not going to remove the images for the sake of defending the artist's right to freedom of expression and for the sake of upholding the gallery's reputation," said Lara Koseff who works at the gallery.

-Since coming into office in 2009, Zuma has been widely regarded as unimpressive on the policy front, while making headlines with his colorful personal life.
+Since coming into office in 2009, Zuma has been widely regarded as unimpressive on the policy front, while making headlines with his colourful personal life.

 The president has been married six times and fathered 21 children.
 He faces a race for re-election as the party leader at the end of this year.